andybeckmann/AB_modal/README.md

-AB_signup
+AB_modal
 ==========

-AB_signup is an annoying modal component.
+AB_modal is annoying.
 Don't use it.

 ## Screenshot
 ![Screenshot](/screenshot.png?raw=true)